↑

 • Add the bay leaf, tomato paste, wine, and enough beef stock to barely cover the meat (2-3 cups).
 Cover and bring to a simmer on top of the stove.

-• Once simmering, remove from the stove and place the covered pot in the lower third of a preheated oven.
-Cook for 3 hours or until meat is tender and a fork pierces it easily.
+• Once simmering, transfer the covered pot to a preheated 300°F oven.
+Cook for 3-4 hours or until the meat is tender and a fork pierces it easily.
+Cooking time will depend on the size of the roast—think of it roughly as an hour per pound.

 • During the last hour of cooking time, add the carrots and potatoes to the pot right, resting on top of the meat.
 Cover and return to the oven to cook until tender, about 45 minutes.

-• While the potatoes and carrots are cooking, prepare and sauté mushrooms in a large skillet in 2 tablespoons of olive oil until browned.
-Work in small batches if needed to be sure the mushrooms brown well.
-Return all mushrooms to skillet and set aside, off heat, until roast is done.
+• While the potatoes and carrots are cooking, sauté the mushrooms in a large skillet in 2 tablespoons of olive oil until browned.
+Work in small batches if needed, to be sure the mushrooms brown well.
+Return all mushrooms to the skillet and set aside, off heat, until the roast is done.

-• Once the roast is tender and the potatoes and carrots are fork tender, remove potatoes and carrots from the pot and transfer to a serving bowl; add a pat of butter to the top and cover with a lid to keep warm.
-Place roasted meat in the skillet with mushrooms.
+• Once the roast is tender and the potatoes and carrots are fork-tender, remove potatoes and carrots from the pot and transfer to a serving bowl; add a pat of butter to the top and cover with a lid to keep warm.
+Transfer the roasted meat to the skillet with the mushrooms.

 FLAVOR TIPS: If the flavor is too intense, add a little water.
-If the flavor tastes flat, add a little salt and pepper or transfer to a saucepan and reduce over medium heat to thicken—this will also concentrate the flavor.
+If the flavor tastes flat, add a little salt and pepper.

-• Transfer the strained juices to a saucepan.
-Create a slurry of cornstarch with 2 teaspoons of cornstarch mixed with a little water; stir into the juices and bring to a low, gentle boil until gravy thickens (about 2 minutes).
+• Create a slurry of cornstarch by mixing it with a tablespoon of water; stir this into the juices and transfer to the skillet with the meat and mushrooms.
+Bring to a low, gentle boil while stirring and cook until the gravy thickens (about 2 minutes).
+Taste and season with salt and pepper, if needed.

 Notes